sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 Back to topic .. :grin:

 A few years back when I didn't fully understand the complete process of Kickstart in Satellite, I made an exercise and completely customized all the Kickstarts to my customer's needs.
 That meant, removing everything that is not used actively and further to introduce a better logging mechanism and error handling.
+Since then, I have further optimized and updated the Kickstart to be fully compatible with *my* use case.

 Speaking of error handling: To be perfectly honest, I don't know if that has changed in the meanwhile, but back then (with Kickstart on RHEL 8 and using Satellite at least up to Satellite 6.9), whenever a command failed in the `%post` section of the Kickstart, the Kickstart would continue to run.
 If you did not verify the provided host thoroughly *after* deployment, you'd end up with an incompletely provisioned host.

-Since RHEL 7 Kickstart supports [error handling](https://access.redhat.com/documentation/de-de/red_hat_enterprise_linux/8/html/system_design_guide/kickstart-script-file-format-reference_system-design-guide#kickstart-error-handling-section_kickstart-script-file-format-reference) to *some* degree.
+Since RHEL 7, Kickstart supports [error handling](https://access.redhat.com/documentation/de-de/red_hat_enterprise_linux/8/html/system_design_guide/kickstart-script-file-format-reference_system-design-guide#kickstart-error-handling-section_kickstart-script-file-format-reference) to *some* degree.
 This error handling, however, concerns serious errors such as a failure in the Storage Selection.
 It does *not* cover, however, issues that happen due to failing commands in the `%post` section.

 Let me provide you with an example: Say we want to install a custom monitoring agent (e.g. [Zabbix](https://www.zabbix.com/)) during Kickstart using the following command:

 `dnf install zabbix-agent -y`

 The monitoring agent might be a necessity for your deployment and you want to make sure that it is installed.
 Well, if the package `zabbix-agent` isn't available, because you might forgot to enable the repository within the Activation Key or you forgot to add the Content View that provides Zabbix, the Kickstart *will* continue to run like nothing happened.
-It *will* show as *successful build* within Satellite.
-Obviously, the build was not successful, as a step failed.
+It *will* show as a *successful build* within Satellite.
+Obviously, the build was not successful - at least not entirely, as a step failed.
+I'd consider this a *failed* build.

 You might argue that if you set up your services[^service] properly, this shouldn't happen.
-While you are correct, what about temporary network issue between your host and the responsible Capsule only at the moment when you enter the `%post` section?
+While you are correct, mistakes happen.
+For everybody.

+Even if everything was set up correctly, what about a temporary network issue between your host and the responsible Capsule only at the moment when you try to install the Zabbix agent?
 You will never notice it and you'd think the deployment was *successful*.

 As you see, while customizing Kickstarts can provide you with some benefits, it comes with the trade-off of maintenance.
 If you are not comfortable in writing and troubleshooting Kickstarts and troubleshooting the Host Provisioning in Satellite - or don't have the time to - you might consider stopping right here and now.

-If you'd like to learn more about it: Perfect, keep on reading. :grin:
+If you'd like to learn more about the way I Kickstart my systems to build from that your very own customized way of Kickstarting your systems, or if you are just curious: Perfect, keep on reading. :grin:

 ## Overview

 :information_source: If you are not familiar with Kickstart, please [read up on that](https://access.redhat.com/documentation/de-de/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_8_installation/index) first.
-Otherwise all of the following makes no sense to you.
+This is not an *introduction* to Kickstart and I assume a good understanding of Kickstart throughout this blog post.

 To get started with Kickstart in Satellite, we first need to take a look at how Satellite handles Kickstarts.

 A Kickstart file in Satellite is rendered *before* transmitting it to the host that requested it.
-But what Satellite makes actually awesome for using with Kickstart is the high degree of flexibility you have when using it.
+But what Satellite makes awesome for using with Kickstart is the high degree of flexibility you get when using it.
 The reason being: **metadata**.
-If you followed my earlier blog post, you know we defined *a lot* of different objects, which provide small pieces of information about a system.
+If you followed my [earlier blog post](https://blog.scheib.me/2023/05/30/redhat-satellite-concept.html), you know we defined *a lot* of different objects.
+Each of those objects provide a small piece of information about a system.

 We can use these information pieces - or like I call them, metadata - to stitch together a highly customized Kickstart that *perfectly* fits for the system we are about to deploy.

-Before we dig deep into Kickstart, we need to understand how Satellite makes use of Templates and how we can leverage that functionality.
+Before we dig deeper into Kickstart, we first need to understand how Satellite makes use of Templates and how we can leverage that functionality.

 Satellite provides the following Template types: